Gandalf789/pathfinder-robot/worlds/README.md

 The mazes were randomly generated on https://www.mazegenerator.net with the width and height otion of 8,

 then manually constructed, block by block, in Webots.

+### 2. Editing the world

+To edit the maze simply click on a block and move it with the arrows.

+For a more in depth documentation on this visit [this](https://cyberbotics.com/doc/guide/tutorial-2-modification-of-the-environment)